philipempl/DT4SEC/readme.md

 You can find all the iterative and systematic search details in the [/search](https://github.com/philipempl/DT4SEC/tree/master/search) directory.
 We searched a total of ten IS databases ([dblp](https://dblp.org/), [arXiv](https://arxiv.org/), [AISeL](https://aisel.aisnet.org/), [WoS](https://www.webofscience.com), [IEEE Xplore](https://ieeexplore.ieee.org), [ACM](https://dl.acm.org/), [CSDL](https://www.computer.org/csdl/home), [Wiley](https://onlinelibrary.wiley.com/), [Springer Link](https://link.springer.com/), [ScienceDirect](https://www.sciencedirect.com/)) were searched and performed subsequent backward and forward searches.

 ## 2. Screen
 Based on obtained results, we screened the literature.
-You find the details in the file [screen.csv](https://github.com/philipempl/DT4SEC/blob/master/screen.csv).
+You find the details in the file [screen.csv](https://github.com/philipempl/DT4SEC/blob/master/screen.csv) and the included entries in [/screen/included_references_count=114.bib](https://github.com/philipempl/DT4SEC/blob/master/screen/included_references_count=114.bib).
 We conducted the first screen based on the title.
 The second screen involves the availability of the full text applying different exclusion criteria: quality, availability, digital twins applied for non-security use cases, digital twins are not mentioned, digital twins applied in a scenario other than IoT or CPS, security enhancements for digital twins, or a complete book instead of single chapters.
 This leads to the following results:

 ```